Liverpool & Leeds Canal

 This was a very successful canal, and it was designed to accommodate 'short boats', which can each carry 45 tons of goods - twice that of a standard narrowboat.

-This was despite the competition provided by the nearby railway - which the canal was able to compete with.
+This was despite the competition provided by the nearby railway - which the canal was generally able to compete with.

 PRACTICALITIES